alexandros98/text-editor/README.md

 # Text Editor:pencil2:
 #### **Overview**
 This is a simple text editor written in Python3 using the tkinter module.
-For now it only works in Windows and it is possible to open,edit and save text files only.
+It works on Windows and Linux paltforms and it is possible to open,edit and save text files only.

 #### **Features**
 * Open,edit and save .txt files. :triumph: